Where To Book Dinner For Your Terrible Boss

 Your boss makes a lot of money.
 Or, at the very least, a lot more money than you do.
-So them going off to expensive restaurants every night while you sweat out another box of Trader Joe’s tikka masala on your couch is just the way life crumbles right now.
-But look on the bright side - you can still take three shots of Fireball in public and wake up next to your ex and not have to worry about what the kids will think.
+So him/her going off to expensive restaurants every night while you sweat out another box of Trader Joe’s tikka masala on your couch is just the way life looks right now.
+But on the bright side - you can still take three shots of Fireball in public and wake up next to your ex and not have to worry about what the kids will think.
 Small victories.

 Remember that when your boss calls you to set up tonight’s fancy dinner.
 And use this guide to help you nail that perfect restaurant - a place that’s pricey but not over-the-top, mature without giving away how old you think they are, and most importantly - somewhere you can actually get a reservation.

 Perfect For: Boss Who Thinks Poké Is That Game Everyone’s Playing On Their iPhones

 Does your boss sign their name after every text they send you or have absolutely no idea who Lena Dunham is?
 Book them a table at Gardel.
-Not because it’s perfect for people without active HBOGo accounts, but because this Beverly Grove Italian spot has food that’s as familiar as it is good.
+Not because it’s perfect for people without active HBOGo accounts, but because this Beverly Grove Italian spot has food that’s both familiar and good.
 No real surprises, and that’s entirely the point.
 They’ll get their filet, some penne bolognese on the side, and a caesar because their doctor told them to up the greens this year.

 Perfect For: Boss Who Reps Daryl Hannah

-Smack in the ice-cold heart of Century City, Hinoki & The Bird is ground zero for all things Hollywood power dinners and your only move when the boss barks that he/she "needs to settle this deal tonight."
-Here’s the good news - this CAA swap meet is actually pretty good.
+Smack dab in the ice-cold heart of Century City, Hinoki & The Bird is ground zero for all things Hollywood power dinners and your only move when the boss barks that he/she “needs to settle this deal tonight.”
+Here’s the good news - this CAA swap meet is going to please.
 The menu is “Californian meets Japanese” which, in this case, apparently means everything.
 From oysters to boar ribs to lobster rolls, your boss will be happy whether they’re eating it or throwing it across the table at someone.